Sifael/Sifael/README.md

 ## Hi there 👋

 I'm Sifael.
-I'm currently working at the intersection of Data Engineering, Machine Learning and Healthcare Applications.
+I work at the intersection of Data Engineering, Machine Learning and Healthcare Applications.

 - 🔭 I’m currently completing a Masters Thesis at Roche Diagnostics in München, Germany.
 - 🌱 I’m currently learning Probabilistic Machine Learning for Causal Inference.